-Develop a week-long education program for youth, ages 9 to 14, including:
+Develop a week-long education program for youth, ages 9 to 14 including:

-Canadian labour history

-The importance of unionization

-Unions' roles in gaining equality for all

-Unions and the social justice movement

-CUPE's structure and governance
+Canadian Labour history Importance of unionization Union's role in gaining equality for all Unions and the social justice movement CUPE's structure and governance

-Implement this program at the 2011 CUPE National Convention for the delegates and staff wishing to bring their children/dependants to Convention;
+Implement this program at the 2011 CUPE National Convention for the delegates and staff wishing to bring their children/dependants to the convention;

-Provide the "Youth Council" delegates with guest status so that they can visit the convention floor during the proceedings;
+Provide the "Youth Council" delegates guest status so that they can visit the convention floor during the proceedings;

-Allow time on the agenda for the "Youth Council" to present a report that they have developed through this education program for Convention delegates.
+Allow time on the agenda for the "Youth Council" to present a report that they have developed through this education program for the convention delegates.

-- It is important for youth to have a positive view of unions and their parents'/guardians' activism; - Age-appropriate activities should be provided in order to support and encourage delegates and staff to bring their children/dependants of this age to conventions; - This unprecedented way of involving our youth will go on to pave the way for up-and-coming leaders while breaking down barriers for members' involvement.
+- It is important for youth to have a positive view of unions and their parents'/guardians' activism; - Age appropriate activities should be provided in order to support and encourage delegates and staff to bring their children/dependants of this age to conventions; - This unprecedented way of involving our youth will go on to pave the way for up and coming leaders while breaking down barriers for members' involvement.